How do you stop your best employee seeking pastures new?

 LinkedIn is a hugely important platform nowadays and has enormous power to positively promote your business.
 Many prospective employees will search your company LinkedIn page, as well as your website.
 You can entice new talent by sharing lots of details about your firm – perhaps dedicated recruitment videos, photos of internal events and testimonials.
 Anything that shows it’s an enjoyable place to work.
 This applies to other social platforms such as Instagram too.
 So, get posting and sharing.

-Lastly but not least, when was the last time you refreshed your HR software?
-There are many ways it can help you improve your recruitment process.
+Lastly but not least, when was the last time you refreshed your ats software?
+There are many ways applicant tracking systems can help you improve your recruitment process.

 And on that note, to discover how Cascade could help support your recruitment and onboarding process, please contact our team.